 Sir, how to file a complaint under the Negotiable Instrument Act?
 I am a software engineer and working in Infosys.
 One of my colleagues met financial hardship so he requested me to give five lakh rupees.
 Therefore, I remitted three lakh rupees in his bank account.
 At the same time, I took a print out of that transaction record and sent it on his WhatsApp number.

 After seven months he issued a cheque valued rupees three lakh.
 That cheque was dishonoured due to insufficient fund.
-I think he is not willing to pay that amount so I want to take legal action against him.
+I think he is not willing to pay that amount so I want to take legal action against him under the NI Act.
 Please guide.

 Question from: Karnataka